Greatest Literature banner

 Yes, I can see how it could have been improved with editing.
 I wouldn't mind having a crack at it myself.

-But as it stands, The Way of All Flesh is still a novel worth reading today.
+But as it stands, The Way of All Flesh is still worth reading today.

 — Eric